omarchoa/dec23_mlops_accidents/README.md

 │    │
 │    └── sample/                        <- Sample data for testing and debugging.
 │
-├── logs/                               <- Logs from training and predicting.
-│
 ├── models/ (contents in .gitignore)    <- Trained and serialized models, model predictions, │                                          or model summaries.
 │